 We also have to remember that a lot of email is read on mobile so word length is important - think 35 words or less, and front-loading your “eye magnet” words to avoid them being truncated.

 Tip 2: Position your message for a fast response

 Humans respond to two action-inducing principals: scarcity and exclusivity.
-We hate to miss out (we didn’t call our newsletter FOMO Friday for nothing!).
+We hate to miss out.
 If your reader feels time-pressed or special, they are more likely to respond.
 This is where Nancy saw a 17% increase in click-through rates from the inclusion of a countdown clock.